nathachai13011997/node-kafka/README.md

 # NodeJS + Kafka
 In this project, practice using kafka as follows [CodeBangkok](https://www.youtube.com/watch?v=RjtIdUOpH04&t=6093s)

+Learners want to upskill and understand kafka.
+Still concepts based on the content taught.
+But there is a change Tools that fit yourself

 ## Install and Run Project

  Requires :  [docker](https://www.docker.com/) and [node.js](https://nodejs.org/en/)